About Allison

-Prior to GitHub, Allison spent nearly 12 years at Red Hat, most recently as lead of the global Products and Technologies Communications team.
-She played a pivotal role in internal communications and change management during the Red Hat / IBM acquisition, and later established and led the company’s first executive communications team.
-In addition to creating the pilot that grew into the company’s global mentoring program, the accomplishment Allison is most proud of from her tenure at Red Hat is following through on six years of persistent effort to allow for updating of name-based kerberos IDs in support of diversity and inclusion programs, requiring collaboration with stakeholders across multiple organizations and 200+ impacted applications.
+Before McGraw Hill, Allison was Head of Engineering Culture & Programs at Block, ensuring that teams, work, and culture thrived within an ecosystem of thousands of engineers creating tools to expand economic access.
+Her time at Block followed a role as Technical Business Operations Manager at GitHub, where she focused on internal communications, culture, and change management for the engineering organization and helped shape organizational communications strategies.
+Earlier, she spent nearly 12 years at Red Hat, most recently leading the global Products and Technologies Communications team — playing a pivotal role in internal communications during the Red Hat / IBM acquisition, establishing the company’s first executive communications team, and, the accomplishment she’s most proud of, following through on six years of persistent effort to allow updating of name-based kerberos IDs in support of diversity and inclusion programs, requiring collaboration with stakeholders across multiple organizations and 200+ impacted applications.

 Described by peers as “the powerhouse and heart of an organization,” Allison is a vocal advocate for open decision-making, transparent communications, and empowerment.
 She has served as an Open Organization Ambassador since 2016, promoting the collaborative principles of open source software development in various contexts.